-- Off the key may only be inserted or withdrawn in the 'O' position.
-Withdrawal of the key will cause the steering to lock when it is turned. - Disengages the steering lock and allows the following auxiliary equipment to be used:
+- O Off the key may only be inserted or withdrawn in the 'O' position.
+Withdrawal of the key will cause the steering to lock when it is turned. - I Disengages the steering lock and allows the following auxiliary equipment to be used:

-Radio/cassette audio system and electric aerial (where fitted)

-Front and rear electric windows

-Front wipers and washers

-Rear wiper and washer

-Front heater blower
+Radio/CD audio system Front and rear electric windows Front wipers and washers Rear wiper and washer Front heater blower Intercom system

-Intercom system

-- Switches on the complete electrical system and energises engine glow plugs as required. - III Engages starter motor (reached through spring resistance with self return to position II when released).
+- II Switches on the complete electrical system and energises engine glow plugs as required. - III Engages starter motor (reached through spring resistance with self return to position II when released).

 WARNING: The steering lock must be disengaged before releasing the handbrake and manoeuvring the vehicle without using the engine.
 Never push the vehicle without a qualified driver in position and with the steering lock disengaged.
 Remember that brake servo assistance is not available unless the engine is running.
-Free wheeling is not recommended.
+Free wheeling is not permitted.